 Video overlays aren’t see-through layers, but you can edit the transparency of your asset to make it look like a transparent overlay.
 Just drag the transparency slider in the adjust colors tab on the property panel to the right to make your asset more see-through.

 Is green screen an overlay?

-No. Clipchamp’s green screen effect is a filter, not an overlay.
-Users can, however, use green screen filters as overlays by layering two assets on top of each other.
+Green screen is a filter, not an overlay.
+If you would like to make green screen filter an overlay, just layer two assets on top of each other on the timeline.

 Elevate your editing skills and make your videos look more professional with the picture-in-picture video format in Clipchamp.